-A row of fast growing evergreen trees for privacy or fast growing privacy trees or shrubs can become a living privacy fence that blocks noise, reduces air pollution, slows the wind, and, most noteworthy, hides an unwanted view.
-It isn’t hard to grow a privacy screen and it doesn’t take as long as you might think.
+A row of fast growing evergreen trees for privacy or fast growing privacy shrubs can become a living privacy fence that blocks noise, reduces air pollution, slows the wind, and, most noteworthy, hides an unwanted view.
+It isn’t hard to grow a evergreen privacy screen and it doesn’t take as long as you might think.
 Fast growing privacy trees are your best choice!